 "The chorus isn't just about making music," notes lead curator and longtime chorus member Tom Burtch.
 "Our performances have always been about making social change, too.
 Our singing has supported our community in its calls for equality, its hours of grief, its expressions of love and its celebrations of triumph.
 The exhibition doesn't just tell the story of the chorus; it also highlights the remarkable history of more than three decades of the movement for GLBT equality."

-The Corner Gallery space features small, focused shows, often marking the anniversary of an organization or event that has played a significant role in the history of the GLBT community in Northern California.
+The Community Gallery space features small, focused shows, often marking the anniversary of an organization or event that has played a significant role in the history of the GLBT community in Northern California.
 The exhibits partner community curators with museum professionals to create new perspectives on Bay Area queer history.

 The GLBT Historical Society and The GLBT History Museum have mounted or sponsored several exhibitions available for viewing on an ongoing basis on the Web:

 Passionate Struggle: Dynamics of San Francisco's GLBT History.
 An overview of the exhibition at our pop-up museum in 2008–2009.
 Tracing elements of our communities’ affinities and differences, the show took visitors from the bedrooms and back rooms to the bookstores and bars, from Harvey Milk’s victories to transgender sex workers’ riots, from social movements to secret fantasies.
 View here.

 Lineage: Matchmaking in the Archives.

 GLBT Historical Society artist-in-residence E. G. Crichton has been matching living artists to the archives of the dead, asking each artist to invent a response in any medium.
 To see all work created so far, visit the Queer Cultural Center online gallery.

 Dykes on Bikes: 30 Years at the Forefront.